 Survey: Mobile devices eclipse PC usage and, in a surprise, drive more conversions

-Fluent poll of 2,773 US adults asked about a range of mobile usage patterns.
+Fluent survey of 2,773 US adults asked about a range of mobile behaviors and usage patterns.

 Many industry insiders expect mobile commerce to eclipse PC-based sales in the relatively near future.
 A new online survey from Fluent argues that may already be starting to happen.